arnog/mathlive/USAGE_GUIDE.md

 # MathLive Usage Guide

-This guide describes how to use the MathLive Javascript libraries with your own web content.
+This guide describes how to use the MathLive Javascript library with your own web content.
 To contribute to the MathLive project, see the [MathLive Contributor Guide](CONTRIBUTOR_GUIDE.md)